-For example, the new protocol allows merchants to embed the authentication process in their checkout flow, rather than displaying the bank page, resolving the clunky user experience that 3DS 1.0 sometimes delivers.
+For example, the new 3D secure 2.0 protocol allows merchants to embed the authentication process in their checkout flow, rather than displaying the bank page, resolving the clunky user experience that 3DS 1.0 sometimes delivers.

 With a growing number of cardholders now using their bank’s mobile apps, the authentication process through the challenge flow will detect the presence of the banking app and open it, optimizing the authentication flow.

 Last but not least, the new protocol introduces Transaction Risk Analysis (TRA) which is the proprietary risk fraud analysis that issuers and acquirers will apply on each transaction.
 It is based on an algorithm built to detect the cardholder’s spending or behavioral patterns.
 Other risk factors analyzed include cardholder location, merchant location, monetary threshold, and real-time fraud rates for e-commerce transactions.

 How is Checkout.com getting ready for 3DS 2.0 and PSD2 SCA mandate?

 Checkout.com’s proprietary 3DS 2.0 solution was recently certified by EMVCo in January 2019.
 EMVCo consists six member organizations which include American Express, Discover, JCB, Mastercard, UnionPay, and Visa, and is supported by other industry stakeholders, issuers, acquirers, processors, vendors, and merchants.
 EMVCo manages and evolves the EMV® Specifications and related testing processes.